Scoobyz95/LavoroVacanzeBarbaro/README.md

 # Summer Unity Project
 During the summer, our teacher assigned us the task of creating a Unity game from scratch.
 Using YouTube tutorials and our skills, we developed a small game that simulates a little city.
 We applied all the fundamentals of Unity to create this game.
+All the commands are in the file: "USER MANUALE.pdf".

 I hope you will enjoy this city😎